terminationshock/fortran-vim-plugin/README.md

 # Fortran Vim Plugin

 This repository provides a Vim plugin for Fortran developers.
-In its current version, it can be used to jump to the declaration of a variable, subroutine, function, etc. in a complex software project.
+In its current version, it can be used to jump to the declaration of a variable, subroutine, function, etc. and to all its references.
 All related files must either be part of a Git repository or inside the current working directory.

-This plugin calls [fxtran](https://github.com/pmarguinaud/fxtran) and [Fypp](https://github.com/aradi/fypp) under the hood.
+This plugin calls [fortls](https://github.com/fortran-lang/fortls) under the hood.

 ## Installation